-- Another function marked with the prefix impure. - A when-equation. - A when-statement. - pure(impureFunctionCall(...)) which allows calling impure functions in any pure context. - Initial equations and initial algorithms. - Binding equations for components declared as parameter which is seen as syntactic sugar for having a parameter with fixed=false and the binding as an initial equation.
+- Another function marked with the prefix impure. - A when-equation. - A when-statement. - pure(impureFunction(...)) which allows calling impure functions in any pure context.
+The wrapping in pure(...) only by-passes the purity checking of the callee impureFunction; the argument expressions of the function call are not affected. - Initial equations and initial algorithms. - Binding equations for components declared as parameter which is seen as syntactic sugar for having a parameter with fixed=false and the binding as an initial equation.